 A 28-year-old based on Vancouver Island, Canada, I grew up in rural North Yorkshire, England, with a love of writing and a zest for the outdoors and an active lifestyle.
 I embarked on my first experience of solo travel aged 19 and went on to become an adventure enthusiast in the summer months between my university studies.
-A necessary form of education, my travel experiences have given me a valuable insight into global trends in human behaviour and interaction.
+A valuable form of learning, my travel experiences have given me an insight into global trends in human behaviour and interaction.
 They have allowed me to witness the natural beauty of mankind and our environment, as well as the challenges faced by both in an increasingly digital and divided world.

 With a personal and professional interest in human behaviour, I love to journal and reflect, and my blog posts tend to be retrospective and thematic in nature.
 For me, travel writing is a chance to discuss sociological lessons learned on the road, in order to stimulate questions and help improve one’s understanding of humanity.
 Here I aim to share intimate observations and stories about my experiences that I hope illustrate how enlightening, inspiring and fulfilling travelling can be.
 Thanks for reading!